alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

       * Two slots (one for seeds, one for crops) with stacking up to max. total, or
         * **Fancy idea**: *Upon placing a stack of ```X``` items into their respective slot, if the machine currently has ```Y``` spaces for that slot, take ```Y``` amount from the stack (or the entire stack ```X``` if ```Y >= X```), updating the machine's current space for that slot to ```Y - Min(X, Y)```.
 Each item gets visually "placed" into the machine and can be seen upon entering the interface.
 For ease of use (and easier for controllers), add a "Return all" button to the interface that attempts to return all the items from the machine into your backpack.
 (If no button, return each item upon clicking/selecting them in the interface.)*
       * Ten slots (five for seeds, five for crops)... wouldn't work with + max. total input config option
-    * One slot on bottom for output hybrid seed (or maybe a "trough" instead of a single slot)
+    * One slot on bottom for output hybrid seed
-      * Becomes two slots upon hybrid process failure, holding returned seeds for both types
-      * Once returned seeds are taken, reverts back to a single slot
+      * Or maybe a "trough" instead of a single slot, where all items go after hybrid process completes, success or failure.

 #### Random ideas:
   * Ancient fruit is many genetic variations behind all crops, so hybriding with it is very difficult, but IS possible.